Public Holidays in Belgium 2026 – Federal, Christian & Public Holidays

 How many public holidays does Belgium have?

-Belgium observes 10 official national public holidays each year, along with regional holidays celebrated by its linguistic communities.
+Belgium has 10 official national public holidays, plus regional holidays observed by its linguistic communities.

 When is Belgium’s National Day?

-National Day is celebrated on July 21, marking the swearing-in of King Leopold I as Belgium’s first monarch in 1831.
+National Day is celebrated on July 21, marking the swearing-in of King Leopold I in 1831.

 Does Belgium have regional holidays?